Outside Online Profile: Bill Pinkney

 Born in Chicago, where he still lives.
 Grew up on the South Side.
 Sixty years old, with one daughter and two grandchildren.

 "I don't do diet," he roars at a proffered Diet Coke.
 It shows, in mid-body convexity, but everything else looks athletic, particularly for a granddaddy.
 The voice is FM-radio baritone, honed in a heavy schedule of speaking engagements.
-Other than the gold earring to commemorate his rounding Cape Horn, you might not guess that this guy in olive slacks and blazer is a man of
+Other than the gold earring to commemorate his rounding Cape Horn, you might not guess that this guy in olive slacks and blazer is a man of the sea.

 The Deep Six